-Add colors to P. Zonka's egg.
+Add color to P. Zonka's egg.
 Use the colors from the book or choose your own.

-Design Your Own Pysanky
+Design Your Own Pysanka

-P. Zonka laid an egg dectorated with suns, ribbons, and nature symbols-all the things that inspired her.
-Draw your own pysanky using your favorite colors and designs!
+P. Zonka laid an egg decorated with suns, ribbons, and nature symbols-all the things that inspired her.
+Draw your own pysanka using your favorite colors and designs!